kahlertl/Computer-Vision/exercise_2_fast_median_filter/README.md

 # Exercise 2: Fast Median Filter

-The program uses the histogram approach from Thomas S. Huang as described in the paper [A Fast Two-Dimensional Median Filtering Algorithm, 1979](https://www.freelists.org/archives/ingsw3/11-2013/pdfNNRwXsvXQN.pdf).
+This program uses the histogram approach from Thomas S. Huang as described in the paper [A Fast Two-Dimensional Median Filtering Algorithm, 1979](https://www.freelists.org/archives/ingsw3/11-2013/pdfNNRwXsvXQN.pdf).
+It is linear with respect to the filter radius.

+There is a constant time algorithm described in [Median Filtering in Constant Time](http://vision.gel.ulaval.ca/~perreaul/publications/Id699_2007.pdf) by Simon Perreault and Patrick Hebert.
+But there was not enough time to get a proper implementation.

 ## Build